 A collaboration diagram resembles a flowchart that portrays the roles, functionality and behavior of individual objects as well as the overall operation of the system in real time.
 The four major components of a collaboration diagram are:

-Collaboration diagrams are best suited to the portrayal of simple interactions among relatively small numbers of objects.
-As the number of objects and messages grows, a collaboration diagram can become difficult to read.
-Several vendors offer software for creating and editing collaboration diagrams.
+However, collaboration diagrams are best suited to the portrayal of simple interactions among relatively small numbers of objects.
+As the number of objects and messages grows, a collaboration diagram can become difficult to read and use efficiently.
+Additionally, collaboration diagrams typically exclude descriptive information, such as timing.